Get E-Book

 import "./server.js";

 That preload is JavaScript.
-It can populate application configuration before server.js, provided it runs before the app graph.
-It cannot change V8 heap sizing, inspector startup, preloaded modules that already ran, or command-line option parsing already completed by Node.
+It can populate environment values before server.js runs, as long as it runs before the app graph.
+It cannot change V8 heap sizing, inspector startup, preloaded modules that already ran, or command-line option parsing that Node already completed.

 node --require dotenv/config server.js